Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 A claim against the TAC is notifiable if:

-• an amount of compensation has been fixed for more than $5,000 by a judgment (excluding costs) or settlement (including costs)
+- an amount of compensation has been fixed for more than $5,000 by a judgment (excluding costs) or settlement (including costs), and

 Claims that are not notifiable

-A claim against the TAC is not notifiable if:
+A claim against the TAC is not notifiable if the:

-The Resources page contains links to the TAC website and information, to help Service Officers in determining if a TAC case is required to be registered.
+The Resources page contains links to the TAC website and details, to help Service Officers determine if a TAC case is required to be registered.

 Managing TAC telephone enquiries/processing

-If a TAC claim is registered on the Medicare National Compensation Recovery Information (NCRI) mainframe screen, any patient claims presented for payment are flagged with a return message and are unable to be processed until the Service Officer (whether in a branch office or on-line claims) contacts Medicare Compensation Recovery.
+If a TAC claim is registered on the Medicare National Compensation Recovery Information (NCRI) Mainframe screen, any patient claims presented for payment are:

 Go to Enquiries and authenticating a customer for all TAC related telephone enquiries.
 Medicare staff handling TAC enquiries call Medicare Compensation Recovery > General for help.